Pro Bono Center: How to Volunteer

 If your law firm, government agency, or in–house legal department has a pro bono coordinator, he or she will be able to tell you about how you can become involved in ongoing public service activities through your employer.
 Many voluntary bar associations also undertake pro bono projects.

 Pro Bono Training Sessions

 Consider attending a D.C.
-Bar Pro Bono Program training session to familiarize yourself with an area of the law in which pro bono services are particularly needed.
-Trainees generally commit to accepting two pro bono case referrals from the Pro Bono Program or a sponsoring legal services provider within a specified time.
+Bar Pro Bono Center training session to familiarize yourself with an area of the law in which pro bono services are particularly needed.
+Trainees generally commit to accepting two pro bono case referrals from the Pro Bono Center or a sponsoring legal services provider within a specified time.
 This is a great way to learn a new practice area and gain practical experience quickly.

 Pro Bono Programs for Individuals